About this website

 It is possibly more difficult to select the galleries and individual images for a website like this than it was to make the photographs to begin with.
 It’s not the including that’s the problem.
 It’s the excluding.

-I want to include photographs that reach back to my heritage as a colour landscape photographer, but I also need to demonstrate the directions in which my work has gone (developed?) these last few years.
-This has meant abandoning as inadequate the purely geographical focus of my last construction and instead I’ve adopted a series of themes.
+I want to include photographs that reach back to my heritage as a colour landscape photographer, but I also need to demonstrate the directions in which my work has developed these last few years.
+This has meant abandoning as inadequate the purely geographical focus of my first site and instead I’ve adopted a series of themes.
 The galleries on this site reflect pretty well the process I use to plan a year’s photography. – deciding first what I want to photograph and secondarily where I need to go to get it done, not the other way round.
-So after some thought I ended up with seventeen galleries.
+So after some thought I ended up with 21 galleries.
 I hope each of these has some internal consistency of subject or approach.
 Maybe both if I got lucky.

 Within each of these galleries, which photographs to display?
 I’ve been a serious photographer for a while, making perhaps five thousand photographs a year; so I’ve had lots to choose from and it was hard to decide and harder still to stick with those choices as other candidates, temporarily forgotten, emerged.
 My big fear is not of including photographs that aren’t likeable- it is of omitting the photograph or series that would completely change someone’s views of the worth of what I do.
 But with today’s web design technology and the fact that most of my better work is or has been digitised , the consequences of mistakes are less enduring than they were.
 So I’ve mainly gone with photographs that I thought I liked best, and the job got done.